filippovarini/sharktrack/readme.md

 | [Annotation Pipeline](./annotation-pipelines.md) | Once you have run the model, this page illustrates how to convert the output into species-specific MaxN metrics.

 [![watrch video](static/video_screenshot.png)](https://drive.google.com/file/d/1b_74wdPXyJPe2P-m1c45jjsV2C5Itr-R/view?usp=sharing)
-*Figure 1: Click on the image above to watch a demo*
+*Click on the image above to watch a demo*

 # Introduction to SharkTrack